IIT (BHU) Varanasi: Library facilities

 IIT (BHU) Varanasi has a Main Library and five independent departmental libraries.
 The main library has a collection of books across streams in engineering, science, and technology, along with a host of books in humanities, social sciences, and literary fiction.

 The library has about 1,38,000 volumes of books, journals, theses, reports, and pamphlets.
-Basic facilities like circulation, scanning, printing, photocopying amenities are also available in this Wi-Fi-enabled library.
+Basic facilities like circulation, scanning, printing, and photocopying amenities are also available in this Wi-Fi-enabled library.
 The library has a sitting capacity of more than 600 students.
 The faculty and students can have access to these facilities by registering themselves.

 The library permits access to nearly 8000 e-journals, 25,000 standards and more than 30,000 electronic books and databases.
-It has an excellent collection of bound volumes of old (Since 1918) and new periodicals, codes and standards, etc. The library also maintains an online repository containing student thesis and publications, transcripts and event videos, available on the Institute intranet.
+It has an excellent collection of bound volumes of old (Since 1918) and new periodicals, codes standards, etc. The library also maintains an online repository containing student thesis and publications, transcripts and event videos, available on the Institute intranet.
 Apart from this, students also enjoy access to the central and cyber library of Banaras Hindu University.

 Student life

 Gymkhana

-The IIT (BHU) Gymkhana, housed in Kings' Pavilion, is the primary hub of all extracurricular activities in the Institute.
+The IIT (BHU) Gymkhana, housed in Kings' Pavilion, is the primary hub of all extracurricular activities in the institute.

 The Gymkhana functions through its five councils: